 Undergraduate bachelors courses explained

-There are some limits you need to be aware of, including: you cannot include more than 12 units at Level 1; you must pass at least three units at Level 3; your course may include Foundational Units.
+There are some limits you need to be aware of.
+For example, for a single bachelor degree these include: you cannot include more than 12 units at Level 1; you must pass at least three units at Level 3; your course may include Foundational Units.
 Beyond these requirements, you have the freedom to craft a course that best suits your interests.

 Your degree-specific major is an area in which you choose to specialise.

 You can pursue multiple interests by choosing to select a second major.
 It may be something that complements your degree-specific major, or it may be something completely different.